theblitlabs/parity-runner/README.md

 This will automatically:

 - Set up Ollama with default models
-- Register with the server
+- Register with the server for task execution
-- Start processing tasks and LLM requests
+- Start processing compute tasks, LLM requests, and FL training
 - Begin earning rewards for completed work

 That's it!
-You're now participating in the PLGenesis network.
+You're now participating in the PLGenesis network and can receive federated learning training tasks.

 ### Verification (Optional)